-And if you’re unsure whether an app is necessary on any pages, you can always contact the app developer to make sure.
-Sometimes they’ll have the code load on every page to make installation easier, but you’r into performance so you want the speeeeeeed maaaaaaan.
+If you’re unsure whether an app is necessary on any pages, you can always contact the app developer to make sure.
+Sometimes they’ll have the code load on every page to make installation easier, but that’s not best practice for performance.

 For more app optimization techniques see our App Optimization Guide for Shopify.

 If you want to fully optimize your Shopify site, follow this guide: How to Optimize a Shopify Site: Complete Guide to Faster Load Speed.

 This literally changed my life.
 I’ve just endif’d the cr*p out of the theme file for my online vape store and from a 46, I’m rocking a 72 on mobile.

 Thank you guys